awsdocs/amazon-redshift-developer-guide/doc_source/r_SVL_MV_REFRESH_STATUS.md

 The SVL\_MV\_REFRESH\_STATUS view contains a row for the refresh activity of materialized views\.

-For more information about materialized views, see [Creating Materialized Views in Amazon Redshift](materialized-view-overview.md)\.
+For more information about materialized views, see [Creating materialized views in Amazon Redshift](materialized-view-overview.md)\.

 SVL\_MV\_REFRESH\_STATUS is visible to all users\.
 Superusers can see all rows; regular users can see only their own data\.
-For more information, see [Visibility of Data in System Tables and Views](c_visibility-of-data.md)\.
+For more information, see [Visibility of data in system tables and views](c_visibility-of-data.md)\.

 ## Table Columns<a name="r_SVL_MV_REFRESH_STATUS-table-columns"></a>